Tome H. Walters Jr.

-Lieutenant General Tome H. Walters Jr. was Director, Defense Security Cooperation Agency, Office of the Secretary of Defense, Arlington, Virginia.
+Lieutenant General Tome Hayes Walters, Jr., was Director, Defense Security Cooperation Agency, Office of the Secretary of Defense, Arlington, Virginia.
 The agency directs and oversees U.S. foreign military sales, foreign military financing programs, international military education and training programs, and humanitarian assistance and demining programs.

 General Walters was born in Shreveport, Louisiana, and graduated from the United States Air Force Academy in 1970.
 He has served in command and staff positions at Air Force headquarters, the Joint Staff, Air Mobility Command, Air Training Command and Strategic Air Command.
 General Walters commanded an air refueling squadron, a pilot training operations group and an air refueling wing.
 He is a command pilot, having flown more than 3,500 hours in air refueling and trainer aircraft, including 100 air refueling support sorties in Southeast Asia during the Vietnam War.

 Walters retired on July 1, 2004 and moved to Seguin, Texas.